yanncauchepin/PageRanking/README.md

 The program will display the 20 websites with the highest scores in the terminal.
 Additionally, the scores for all websites will be saved in the **Output** directory in the file named ***output.txt***.

 ## To do list (self) ##

+- [ ] Update the report in the **Deprecated** directory by using ***Latex***.
+- [ ] Check consistency of the input websites such as unfinished paths (***Dataset/paths_unfinished.tsv***) or others special features.
+- [ ] Identify errors why results are identical and constant for any websites.
+- [ ] Correct errors where some websites have same index in hashing function.
+Handle the case of same index or find solutions to return different indexes.
+- [ ] Correct errors to adapt the hashing table according to the number of websites.